computationalstylistics/stylo/README.md

 * Using the package `stylo` with the TXM environment: see [this post](https://groupes.renater.fr/wiki/txm-users/public/tutorial_to_use_stylo_into_txm) by Serge Heiden.

+* Probably not a  bad idea to check a comprehensive [Stylometry Bibliography](https://www.zotero.org/groups/643516/stylometry_bibliography) curated by Christof Schöch, before starting an experiment in text analysis.

 * The package `stylo` has been created as a by-product of a few projects conducted by the Computational Stylistics Group.
 See  [this website](https://sites.google.com/site/computationalstylistics/) for further details.